CatCorbin/e-commerce/README.md

 ## Installation

 To use, clone this repository and start in the terminal.

 ## Usage

 E-commerce is meant to be used by anyone who owns or opperates any sort of retail sales company.
 By using this app, the user can have a simple way to add or delete inventory, update prices, and connect certain products with other products.
 It makes displaying things easy and clear.
-Any changes that are made are reflected immediatly.
+Any changes that are made are reflected immediately.

 ## License